Castcloud/Castcloud/README.md

 </table>

 ### Library/Labels
-With labels you group and sort your subscriptions in clients.
+Labels allow you to group and sort your subscriptions.

 __Example:__
 ```Shell